Establishing a Joint Venture in India

 In this article, we briefly cover the advantages of choosing to enter the Indian market through a JV, the types of business structures available to JVs, regulatory and tax considerations, and key risk mitigation factors to ensure a successful JV operation.

-Why choose a JV in India?
+Why choose a joint venture in India?

 In sectors where 100 percent FDI is not allowed in India, a joint venture is the best medium, offering a low risk option for companies wanting to enter into the vibrant Indian market.